 How to choose sand for Natural Hydraulic Lime

-Quick and short of itā¦. when choosing sand for Natural Hydraulic Lime, make sure the sand meets ASTM C-144.
+Quick and short of itā€¦. when choosing sand for Natural Hydraulic Lime, make sure the sand meets ASTM C-144.
 But you might ask yourself, what the heck does that mean?
 ASTM C-144 is a standard specification for aggregate for masonry mortar, brought to you by the American Society for Testing Materials (ASTM).
-To start off many people will use the term aggregate rather than sand.
-This is because aggregate is a broader term that can refer to recycled materials that can be used in lieu of sand if so desired.
-The specification has a lot of good guidelines to follow when choosing sand, such as cleanliness, shape, composition, and grain size distribution.

 Good, clean sand is important.
 Depending on where you, get sand you may run into some complications.
-If youāre purchasing your sand from a distributor, pre-bagged sands are very clean as they are typically washed and dried.
+If youā€™re purchasing your sand from a distributor, pre-bagged sands are very clean as they are typically washed and dried.
 However, bulk sand may have some impurities, it is unlikely but should be noted for other potential issues discussed in a moment.
 If you are getting sand from a nearby creek or stream for historical purposes, be careful.
 You should check with your local laws to see if it is even legal as there could be environmental implications.
 That being said, be sure that the sand is free of silt and organic matter.
 The shape or sharpness of sand will help make a mix denser and create overall a more durable mortar.
 Angular aggregates fill in void spaces better then rounded sands.
 A good visual for this is to try and imagine a case of bottled water with round bottles, now imagine the same bottles but square.
 The square bottles will be tight against each other, while the round bottles only touch at four contact points, leaving voids.

 The composition of aggregate will determine the long term effects of the mortar.
 There are aggregates out there that can cause delayed expansion and failure of mortar.
 One to look out for is crushed dolomite limestone.
 There are others but for most restoration work that is the most common.
 Your local supplier should know if they carry this type and will most likely not recommend it for any masonry mortar.